Political Systems and European Integration

 Chair for Political Systems and European Integration

-Stefan Jagdhuber is Research Fellow at the International Relations Department of the Geschwister-Scholl-Institute of Political Science since April 2013.
-His research focus is on integration and IR Theories, the United Nations, and on the foreign policy of the European Union.
+From 2013 to 2018, Stefan Jagdhuber was research associate at the Chair of International Relations at the Geschwister-Scholl-Institute for Political Science.
+His research focuses on integration and IR theories, differentiated integration in the European Union, the United Nations, and the foreign policy of the European Union.

-Stefan Jagdhuber studied Political Science, Modern and Contemporary History, and Sociology at the LMU Munich in the period from late 2007 to early 2013.
+Stefan Jagdhuber studied Political Science, Modern and Contemporary History and Sociology at the LMU Munich between the end of 2007 and the beginning of 2013.
+During his studies, Stefan Jagdhuber worked as a student assistant at the Chair of International Relations at the GSI.